esmevrgra/ECE_230_LAB_04/README.md

 ### Why are the groups of 1’s (or 0’s) that we select in the KMap able to go across edges?
 Because a KMap “wraps around.”
 The squares on the left edge are considered next to the squares on the right edge, and the top edge is next to the bottom edge.
-This works because the KMap is arranged in Gray-code order, so those edge squares still differ by only one input bit butthey’re still adjacent cases.
+This works because the KMap is arranged in Gray-code order, so those edge squares still differ by only one input bit but they’re still adjacent cases.
 Since grouping means combining adjacent cases to cancel the variable that changes, groups are allowed to cross the edges.

 ### Why are the names Sum of Products and Products of Sums?